HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 - Go to the [Forger Contract Read Functions](https://eon-explorer.horizenlabs.io/address/0x0000000000000000000022222222222222222222/read-contract#address-tabs) page.
 - Click on the *Read Contract* tab.
 - Connect your wallet.
-- Go to the *GetPagedForgersStakersByUser* method and enter the following:
+- Go to the *getPagedForgersStakesByUser* method and enter the following:
-   - MetaMask Address
+   - MetaMask address
-   - 0 for the start *index* field
+   - 0 for the *startIndex* field
-   - 1 in the PageSize field
+   - 1 in the *pageSize* field
    - Then click on *Query*
 <p>
 <img src={require("/img/docs/tutorial/explorer-staking1.png").default} alt="EON Explorer" width="600" height="400" />